-REGULATED HEALTH RELATED STANDARDS: This table provides health related information about the quality of the water supplied to the water system in 2022 by the GTWD.
+REGULATED HEALTH RELATED STANDARDS: This table provides health related information about the quality of the water supplied to the water system in 2024 by the GTWD.
 This information is intended to assist our customers in making informed decisions regarding the consumption, protection and conservation of the water supply.

-REGULATED HEALTH RELATED STANDARDS: This table provides health related information about the quality of the water supplied to the water system in 2022 by the Utilities Department.
+REGULATED HEALTH RELATED STANDARDS: This table provides health related information about the quality of the water supplied to the water system in 2024 by the Utilities Department.
 This information is intended to assist our customers in making informed decisions regarding the consumption, protection and conservation of the water supply.

-INORGANIC CONTAMINANTS MRDL MRD LG LEVEL FOUND RANGE OF DETENTION SAMPLE YEAR ARE WE IN TYPICAL SOURCE OF Greenfield WATER COMPLIANCE CONTAMINANTS CHLORINE (ppm) 4 4 1.2 0.8-1.3 2022 YES ADDED TO DISINFECT THE WATER INORGANIC CONTAMINANTS MCL MCL G BARIUM (ppm) 2 2 0.0274 N/A 2020 YES EROSION OF NATURAL DEPOSITS FLUORIDE (ppm) 4 4 0.297 N/A 2020 YES EROSION OF NATURAL DEPOSITS LEAD (ppb) 0 AL= 15 <2.0 N/A 2022 YES CORROSION OF HOUSEHOLD PLUMBING SYSTEMS 0 out of 11 samples was found to have lead levels in excess of the action level of 15 ppb) COPPER (ppm) 1.3 AL 1.3 0.120 0.30-170 2022 YES CORROSION OF HOUSEHOLD PLUMBING SYSTEMS 0 out of 11 samples was found to have copper levels in excess of Action Level of 1.3 ppm
+INORGANIC CONTAMINANTS MRDL MRD LG LEVEL FOUND RANGE OF DETENTION SAMPLE YEAR ARE WE IN TYPICAL SOURCE OF Greenfield WATER COMPLIANCE CONTAMINANTS CHLORINE (ppm) 4 4 1.3 0.6-1.6 2024 YES ADDED TO DISINFECT THE WATER INORGANIC CONTAMINANTS MCL MCL G Arsenic (ppb) 0 10 3.1 N/A 2023 YES EROSION OF NATURAL DEPOSITS BARIUM (ppm) 2 2 0.058 N/A 2023 YES EROSION OF NATURAL DEPOSITS FLUORIDE (ppm) 4 4 0.2947 N/A 2023 YES EROSION OF NATURAL DEPOSITS LEAD (ppb) 0 AL= 15 <2.0 N/A 2022 YES CORROSION OF HOUSEHOLD PLUMBING SYSTEMS 0 out of 11 samples was found to have lead levels in excess of the action level of 15 ppb) COPPER (ppm) 1.3 AL 1.3 0.120 0.03-0.17 2022 YES CORROSION OF HOUSEHOLD PLUMBING SYSTEMS 0 out of 11 samples was found to have copper levels in excess of Action Level of 1.3 ppm